seycileli/ToDoWithNotesApplication/README.md

 This is a JavaFX Application.

-This is an Application where a User can create a new ToDo Note, along with giving it a Due Date.
+This is an Application where a User can create a new ToDo Task as well as assigning a Due Date.

 As the deadline approaches, the subject/ title of the ToDoNote will change in color.